-Wild blackberry muffins with plump, juicy berries and a light, lemony glaze are a perfect treat for any day of the week.
-Breakfast, brunch, or even a snack.
+Wild blackberry muffins made with thick greek yogurt and plump, juicy berries are topped with a light, lemony glaze.
+Moist and tender, these muffins taste like summertime in Oregon.
+A tasty treat for any day of the week.

 They are moist and tender, with plump ripe berries, and a light lemony glaze on top.
-I like to whip up a batch on the weekends.
-The leftovers can be frozen and pulled out one at time to indulge in a bite of summer any time of the year.
+I like to whip up a batch on the weekends and serve it with a hearty egg-based dish, like a veggie omelet.
+Freeze any leftovers to indulge in a bite of summer any time of the year.

-I know not everyone of you has access to a crop of wild blackberries, so I’ll be the first one to tell you that store bought will work just fine.
-If you are reading this in February, store bought frozen berries will be your best bet, as they are frozen at peak ripeness and in winter should be cheaper.
+I know not everyone of you has access to a crop of wild blackberries.
+I’ll be the first one to tell you that store bought will work just fine.
+If you are reading this in February, store bought frozen berries will be your best bet.
+They are frozen at peak ripeness and in winter should be considerably cheaper as well.

 When testing this recipe I played with both fresh and frozen wild blackberries.
 The fresh ones have a firmer texture and, if not over mixed, will give you the results you see in the photo where you can clearly see wild blackberry and muffin.